 While I certainly loved having the most popular artist from my city stroke my journalistic ego, I wasn't a fan of non-answer answers.
 I decided instead to pivot from an open-ended question to a close-ended question, asking West directly if "the fans who aren't buying music" are the guilty party cheating hip-hop.

 Instead of answering my follow-up question, Kanye responded by making clear he didn't believe Barry Bonds was a cheat.
-I wish in that moment I had recalled his, "But my head's so big you can't sit behind me" lyric and asked whether or not he was alluding to Bonds' large ego or the side effects of rampant steroid use, but instead I switched gears and we quickly began to discuss controversy selling records (can you say foreshadowing?).
+I wish at that moment I had recalled his, "But my head's so big you can't sit behind me" lyric and asked whether or not he was alluding to Bonds' large ego or the side effects of rampant steroid use, but instead, I switched gears and we quickly began to discuss controversy selling records (can you say foreshadowing?).

 At the end of our interview, I thanked Kanye for taking the time to speak with me and wished him the best of luck.
 In response, he returned the thanks, quickly followed by: "So, what’d you really think about that “Barry Bonds” joint?"
 Without hesitation, as if the two of us were best friends—or I had been his longtime A&R—I told Kanye that the record was "hot," but that I didn't think he needed the Wayne verse.
 (Remember, in 2007, Lil Wayne was a featured guest on approximately 1,472 singles.)
 "Kanye West isn’t an artist who needs a feature verse from anyone," I said.